-- Start by exploring our online Shop to find some of the aids and equipment that might help you.
-You'll also feel good knowing that all profits are invested back into developing and supporting our programs and services. - Find an occupational therapist here. - Solve Disability Solutions is a not-for-profit organisation that makes and modifies equipment needs for people with a disability. - You may be eligible for assistance with the cost of aids through the Victorian State-wide Equipment Program (SWEP).
+- Find an occupational therapist here. - Freedom Solutions is a not-for-profit organisation that makes and modifies equipment needs for people with a disability. - You may be eligible for assistance with the cost of aids through the Victorian State- wide Equipment Program (SWEP).
 This can sometimes help with the cost of aids such as wheelchairs or alterations to bathrooms.
+Have a chat to your GP or OT about this program and your eligibility.
+It's important to note that there may be a long wait for items available through this scheme.